pgxcentre/genipe/docs/tutorials/tutorial_gwip.rst

 .. note::

    Keep in mind that lines starting with a ``#`` are comments and are not used in the DRMAA configuration.
-This is usefull to describe what parameters are used for each step.
+This is useful to describe what parameters are used for each step.

 Preamble (optional)